krisztianodor/api/content/references/cors.md

 To enable CORS, you need to register your domain by sending a POST request to the headers endpoint.
 To achieve this in [Postman](https://www.getpostman.com/)...

 - Set the POST request url to `https://api-endpoint.igdb.com/headers/`.
-- Add your `user-key` as a request header in the headers section.
 - Set the body to the following json...

 ```